-The issuer of these securities must be rated "A" or higher and the issue itself must be rated "AA" or higher by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
+The securities must be rated in a rating category of "AA" or its equivalent or higher by at least two of the three nationally recognized rating services (S&P, Moody's and Fitch).
 Securities shall have a maximum remaining maturity of five years.
 Combined holdings of Mortgage Backed Securities and Asset Backed Securities will not exceed 20% of the pool.